martin-magakian/Amazing-Cloud-Search/README.md

 		public int year { get; set; }
 	}

-> The raison why my object field start in lowercase is because YOU NEED to match the field name of your database. (need to be improuve)
+> The raison why my object field start in lowercase is because YOU NEED to match the field name of your database.
-> For the moment you need to match the field name.
+> This need to be improuve (feel free)

 Add a movie
 ------